 9. Lifetime Value (LTV)

-LTV is another strategic indicator that tells you if you’re efforts are truly contributing to greater success.
+LTV is another strategic indicator that tells you if your efforts are truly contributing to greater success.
 The two key variables used to calculate LTV are:

 - Average length of time a customer/client is with you (typically measured in years)